apache/mesos/docs/gpu-support.md

 tasks launched through the Mesos containerizer (i.e. no support exists for launching GPU capable tasks through the Docker containerizer).
-That said, the Mesos containerizer now supports running docker containers natively, so this limitation should not affect the vast majority of users.
+That said, the Mesos containerizer now supports running docker images natively, so this limitation should not affect the vast majority of users.

 Moreover, we mimic the support provided by [nvidia-docker](